AraBlocks/ara-runtime-configuration/README.md

 ## Usage

-To load _Runtime Configuration_ for any ARA related modules, simply require this module and call the default exported function.
-You can pass an object specifying default values that may not be present in a `.ararc`
+To load _Runtime Configuration_ for any Ara related modules, simply require this module and call the default exported function.
+You can pass an object specifying default values that may not be present in an `.ararc`

 ```js
 const rc = require('ara-runtime-configuration')